Skip to main content

 ❌ Not supported

-To set this up, go to Admin Settings > Integrations > Custom Email Domain:
+1. Go to Admin > Integrations > Custom Email Domain.

-• If you use “mail.example.com”, emails will be from “info@mail.example.com”.
+• If you use mail.example.com, emails will come from info@mail.example.com.

 • We support both root and subdomains.
-Using a subdomain is better for organization and safety.
+Using a subdomain is recommended for organization and safety.

-• The domain/subdomain you choose must not be configured for any other email service.
+• The domain or subdomain you choose must not already be configured for another email service.

-• Some domain providers require you to use a subdomain.
-Refer to your provider's documentation for their requirements.
+• Some providers require using a subdomain—check your provider’s documentation.

-• It can take up to 30 days before 100% your Network’s email notifications are sent from your domain.
+• It can take up to 30 days before 100% of your Network’s emails are fully sent from your new domain.

 Setting Up Your DNS Records